-We expect our selling, general, and administrative expenses to reflect an increase in absolute dollars for the full year of 2022, as we have scaled headcount to grow our presence in key geographies to support our customers and growing business, and as a result of operating as a public company, including compliance with the rules and regulations of the SEC and Nasdaq, legal, audit, higher expenses for directors and officer insurance, investor relations activities, and other administrative and professional services.
-In future periods, we expect our selling, general and administrative expenses to decline as a percentage of revenue as we have the infrastructure in place to support our growing business.
+We expect our selling, general, and administrative expenses to increase in absolute dollars for the foreseeable future as we scale headcount to grow our presence in key geographies to support our customers and growing business, and as a result of operating as a public company, including compliance with the rules and regulations of the SEC and Nasdaq, legal, audit, higher expenses for directors and officer insurance, investor relations activities, and other administrative and professional services.
+Over time, we expect our selling, general and administrative expenses to decline as a percentage of revenue.